2026 Art In The Pearl Festival of Fine Arts & Crafts:

 Wood: original works in wood that are hand-tooled, machine-worked, turned or carved.

-Booth Details
+Booth Information:

-Artists are to provide their own display structure appropriate for an outdoor event.
+– Artists are to provide their own display structure appropriate for an outdoor event.
 Booths must be of sound construction, conform to fire code regulations, and must be capable of withstanding inclement weather.

-Artist is responsible for the back, sides, and top of the booth.
+– Artists are responsible for the back, sides, and top of the booth.
 Please keep your back-storage and back of the booth area neat and covered.
 Booths must be visually presentable to adjoining booths and must not obstruct or endanger neighboring booths or the general public.

-Artists must confine booth structure and all work, boxes, chairs, and other display materials within the allotted exhibit space.
+– Artists must confine booth structure and all work, boxes, chairs, and other display materials within the allotted exhibit space.

-Contracted security will be provided 6:30pm Friday until load-out Monday evening.
-Art In The Pearl will not be responsible for damage to work or display due to weather or unrelated incidents.
+– Contracted security will be provided 6:30pm Friday until load-out Monday evening.

-There will be a security fence around the perimeter of the show installed Friday and will remain up through the duration of the event.
+– There will be a security fence around the perimeter of the show installed Friday and will remain up through the duration of the event.

-Browse bins may occupy no more than 15% of booth space, must be aesthetically pleasing, and may not obstruct traffic flow.
+– Browse bins may occupy no more than 15% of booth space, must be aesthetically pleasing, and may not obstruct traffic flow.

 ***These requirements will be enforced for reasons of safety and crowd control, at the sole discretion of the Art In The Pearl.